The Tax Deductibility of Cable Internet Phone Expenses

 services that use one's Internet connection and computer to make free phone calls

-through a USB
+through a USB port.

 I have DirecTV for my cable TV service, but I have used